make_bins() constructs the bins over the time axes and saves the extremes

 Details

-It allows construction of bins over the time scales t
+It allows construction of bins over the time scales t and

-and/or over the fixed-time axis u
+s and/or over the fixed-time axis u.
+The time scale

-is always required.
-See also prepare_data()
+s is always required.
+See also prepare_data() to conveniently

 prepare individual data for the analysis with one, or two time scales.